niplav/site/considerations_on_cryonics.md

 not clearly and strictly bad, and might be uninterested in discussion about that particular topic).

-I would also appreciate good write-ups countering the arguments for cryonics<!--TODO: link Paul Crowley's call for these-->.
+I would also appreciate good write-ups countering the arguments for cryonics [Crowley 2010](http://blog.ciphergoth.org/blog/2010/02/14/an-open-letter-to-scientific-critics-of-cryonics/ "An open letter to scientific critics of cryonics").

 <!--
 From todo.md: